CodeSmile-0000011110110111/de.codesmile.assetdatabase/README.md

-# CodeSmile's AssetDatabase
+# CodeSmile AssetDatabase

 Modernized AssetDatabase API that's more consistent, performs more sanity checks and is generally easier to use.
-Fully tested.
+100% covered by tests.

 ## Quick Introduction